 Using Fair Trade Products

 The cultivation of coffee, in particular, has become an issue with both environmental and human rights implications.
 The Dining Hall serves Aspretto by Sodexo coffee.
 This coffee is guaranteed to be 100% Fair Trade and Rain Forest Alliance LTO compliant.
-View additional information here.
-We also serve Aspretto Numi Organic Teas.
+Serve Aspretto Numi Organic Teas.
 All of the tea blends are certified organic and ethically sourced.
 Six of the eight Numi varieties are also certified Fair Trade teas by Transfair USA.
 Our retail dining locations on campus also serve Fair Trade blends of Seattle's Best and Starbucks coffees.

 Marist Dining also serves Fair Trade bananas across all operations on campus.